Globally defined Carroll symmetry of gravitational waves: Conclusion

 Our results shed further light on the intimate relation of Carroll symmetry and the Memory Effect~: the matrix $P$ with initial conditions \eqref{Pinit} yields our geodesics.
 The general expression \eqref{XPQ} which involves both DM and VM is one of our main results.

 When the parameter $m$ is an integer, then the wavezone accommodates $m$ half-waves and we get DM.
 For $m=2\ell+1$ $P(U)$ is odd and we do get net displacement.
-For $m=2\ell$, though, $P(U)$ is even and the particle returns, after non-trivial motion in the wave zone, to its initial position~: we get DM with no final displacement, consistently with \eqref{BDMtraj} and confirmed by FIGs \ref{Btrajm1m2}, \ref{trans+boost-comp-m1}a and \ref{trans+boost-comp-m2}a.
+For $m=2\ell$, though, $P(U)$ is even and the particle returns, after non-trivial motion in the wave zone, to its initial position~: we get DM with no final displacement, consistently with \eqref{BDMtraj} and confirmed by FIGs.\ref{Btrajm1m2}, \ref{trans+boost-comp-m1}a and \ref{trans+boost-comp-m2}a.
+The Brinkmann trajectories are focused at the zeros of $\det(P)$.